ekinan/CUDA/README.md

 ------------------------------------------------------------------------------------------------------------------
 Here is the CUDA code that I wrote while doing an independent study with Prof.
 Bryant York at Portland State University in Winter 2016.
 Please view the READMEs in the corresponding directories for more details on each.
+An overall summary of all of the programs here is provided in the Summary.pdf file.

 ------------------------------------------------------------------------------------------------------------------
 Note: These programs must be run on a CUDA machine.